nlpAThits/BioNLP2021/README.md

 Seiya Watanabe, Yoshiaki Tanimoto, Seiji Yamauchi, Yuzuru Tozawa, Shigeki Sawayama, and Yasuo Watanabea (2014): [Identification and characterization of trans-3-hydroxy-l-proline dehydratase and Δ1-pyrroline-2-carboxylate reductase involved in trans-3-hydroxy-l-proline metabolism of bacteria](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3958920) FEBS Open Bio.
 2014; 4: 240–250.

 in .pdf and .nxml format for demonstration.
 Note, however, that both conversion tools (`pmc2mmax` and `pdf2mmax`) can be run in bulk mode for converting entire folders of input documents at once.
-To use the bulk mode, provide paths (instead of files) to the respective command line parameters.
+To use the bulk mode, provide paths (instead of files) to the respective command line parameters (see below).

 For questions, you can contact [Mark-Christoph Müller](mailto:mark-christoph.mueller@h-its.org?subject=bionlp2021)